 In 2021, OMC media partners selected the name “Promised Land: A Supreme Court decision places Oklahoma at a crossroads” for a shared topic.
 The collaborative will cover the affirmation of tribal sovereignty after the Supreme Court ruling last year.

 2021 Innovation Fund

-The 2021 Oklahoma Media Center Innovation Fund was an opportunity for partners of the Oklahoma Media Center to receive stipends designed to test new business models and find new ways to engage and reach diverse audiences.
+Inasmuch Foundation provided $100,000 to start the Innovation Fund through the Local Media Foundation, which is executing this program designed to test new business models and find new ways to engage and reach diverse audiences.